TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/PageLinkHandler.rst

 The PageLinkHandler enables editors to link to pages and content.

-It is implemented in class :php:`\TYPO3\CMS\Recordlist\LinkHandler\PageLinkHandler` of the system extension :file:`recordlist`.
+It is implemented in class :php:`\TYPO3\CMS\Backend\LinkHandler\PageLinkHandler` of the system extension :file:`backend`.
 The class is marked as :php:`@internal` and contains neither hooks nor events.

+..  versionchanged:: 12.0
+    Due to the integration of EXT:recordlist into EXT:backend the namespace of LinkHandlers has changed from
+    :php:`TYPO3\CMS\Recordlist\LinkHandler`
+    to
+    :php:`TYPO3\CMS\Backend\LinkHandler`.
+    For TYPO3 v12 the moved classes are available as an alias under the old namespace to allow extensions to be compatible with TYPO3 v11 and v12.

 The PageLinkHandler is preconfigured in the page TSconfig as: